tsoding/snitch/README.md

 ## Usage

 ```
-$ snitch list     # lists all TODOs in the current dir
+$ go run main.go list     # lists all TODOs in the current dir
-$ snitch report   # report all unreported TODOs in the current dir
+$ go run main.go report   # report all unreported TODOs in the current dir
 ```

 ## GitHub Credentials File